svewap/nnrestapi/Documentation/About/Index.rst

 paste - no matter if you are a front- or backend-developer.
 And no matter if this is the first time you are building a REST Api - or if you're an expert.

-We've invested a lot of time to create working and editable examples on **CodePen** and also integrated a miniature "Postman" in the :ref:`backend-module <screenshots>` so you can test your endpoints without having to leave the TYPO3 environment.
-The test bed is so versatile, it can be used for testing **any** Rest API.
+We've invested a lot of time in creating functional and editable examples on **CodePen** and also integrated a miniature "Postman" in the :ref:`backend-module <screenshots>` so you can test your endpoints without having to leave the TYPO3 environment.

 What does this extension do?